Unit 8. Numerals II

 To translate numerals describing composition (‘twofold/double/binary, threefold/triple/ternary’), a cardinal numeral (a bracket or coordination) will often suffice.

-To highlight the integritive (twofold, i.e. one thing in two parts) or the composite aspect (double/binary, i.e. two parts forming a whole), we use the grouping numerals ensembleÌ. or groupÌ..
-The difference between integritive and composite is essentially in the placement of the dative.
-The difference between uncompounded and compounded phrasings is in the importance of the numeral.
-(Compare Grammatical number below.)
+To highlight the integritive (twofold, i.e. one thing in two parts) or the composite aspect (double/binary, i.e. two parts forming a whole), we use a compound of a grouping numeral with different inner cases.

-‘two/three sorts/kinds/types of’ is translated with the grouping numeral sortÌ..
+‘two/three sorts/kinds/types of’ is translated with the grouping numeral ‘sort’.
 The things which are sorted into a number of kinds of course want the dative.
-Again, the difference between uncompounded and compounded phrasings is in the importance of the numeral.

 In counting, we use the inner factive.

 Room number eight is the room having an ‘8’, the one marked with an ‘8’; so what we need is an adjective of possession.
-To distinguish this from a room having eight things, we enclose the numeral in quotes: <8>.
+To distinguish this from a room having eight things, we enclose the numeral in quotes.

 For consecutively numbered rooms, ordinal numerals (‘the eighth room’) are an alternative.